MTPrime/capstone1_campsite_analysis/README.md

 A much better solution is to find distinct attribute values in the MongoDB and use those to create a single dataframe with the campsite id's as the rows, the attributes as the columns, and populate it with NaN values.
 Then when cycling through each campsite, place attribute values where they belong in the existing dataframe.
 This cut the time down to 13:06.

-The data was now in a relational database and the real cleaning could start!
+The data was now in a relational database and the real cleaning could start.

-Except... the data was not consistent within categories.
+However, when I examined the data it was not consistent within categories.
 Here are the results for the attribute - "hike distance to site".

 ![Hike Distance](img/hike_distance.png "Hike Distance")

-Or across column names.
+There were also issues with consitent comlumn names.
 Among misspellings, plurals, and singulars the picnic table attribute read in a four different columns.

-No problem!
 I wrote several functions to combine columns and fix the categorical data where I could.
-(Never did find a solution to identifying the varying units in hike distance to site)
+(I never did find a solution to identifying the varying units in hike distance to site)

 Data cleaned I was ready to start analyzing.